apenella/go-ansible/README.md

 #### Defining a Custom Executor

-If the `DefaultExecute` [executor](#executor) does not meet your requirements or expectations, you have the option to implement a custom executor.
-Below is an example of a custom executor that demonstrates how to integrate it with the AnsiblePlaybookCmd or AnsibleAdhocCmd structs to execute the playbook with your desired behavior:
+If [DefaultExecute](#defaultexecute-struct) does not meet your requirements or expectations, you have the option to implement a custom _executor_.
+Below is an example of a custom _executor_ that demonstrates how to integrate it with the [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) or [AnsibleAdhocCmd](#ansibleadhoccmd-struct) structs to execute the playbook with your desired behavior:

 ```go
 type MyExecutor struct {